Braves vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in eight of their past 10 games and have gone 5-3 in those contests.
+- The Braves have been the underdog just one time in the past 10 contests and won that game.

+- When it comes to the over/under, the Braves and their opponents are 5-5-0 in their last 10 games.

 Discover More About This Game